SaddabCodes/API/README.md

 # This is a Spring Boot application that provides RESTful services to manage employees.
-The application uses Java, Spring Boot, JPA, and MySQL.

 ## Technologies Used